-- Write on a paper tape, or use a washable restaurant day tag the use-by date of the eggs, and put it on the lid;
+- Write on a paper tape, or use a washable restaurant day tag and write the “use-by” date of the eggs, printed on the crate, and put it on the lid;

-- Get them in the refrigerator pronto and always keep them closed up, and refrigerated at 4°C/40°F.
+- Get them into the refrigerator quickly, after purchase.
+Always keep them closed up, and refrigerated at at least 4°C/40°F.

 - If you need eggs for a recipe, pull them out, then put the unused eggs back into the refrigerator immediately.
 Many of y’all leave ingredients out on the counter.
 The warming/cooling repeatedly?
 Not a good idea, in general, but especially bad for eggs!